Tulane University School of Medicine

-The Tulane University School of Medicine is located in New Orleans, Louisiana, United States and is a part of Tulane University.
-The school is located in the Medical District of the New Orleans Central Business District.
+The Tulane University School of Medicine is the medical school of Tulane University and is located in the Medical District of the New Orleans Central Business District in New Orleans, Louisiana, United States.

 History

-The school was founded in 1834 as the Medical College of Louisiana and is the 15th oldest medical school in the United States and the 2nd oldest in the deep south.
+The school was founded in 1834 as the Medical College of Louisiana and is the fifteenth oldest medical school in the United States and the second oldest in the Deep South.
 The first classes were held in 1835 at a variety of locations, including Charity Hospital and the Strangers Unitarian Church.